 La Rose Suites is a luxurious 5-star boutique hotel in the heart of Cambodia's bustling capital.
 Nestled on a quiet street near Independence Monument, the Royal Palace and National Museum, La Rose Suites is the perfect location for a walk in the local park or a stroll along the riverside promenade.
 Equally inspired by the charming architecture of French Indochina and the grandeur of Angkor Wat, La Rose Suites aims to please aesthetically while tempting your other senses.

-Accessible only by boat, the retreat's 12 landless suites all float on their own bouyant platforms, moored to the riverbank.
-Outfitted with a celing fan, armoire and wood-paneled shower, each of the towering, safari-style tented rooms also provides a nearly 360 degree view of the tropical landscape.
+Accessible only by boat, the 4 Rivers Floating Lodge features 12 landless suites, which all float on their own buoyant platforms, moored to the riverbank.
+Outfitted with a ceiling fan, armoire and wood-paneled shower, each of the towering, safari-style tented rooms offer a nearly 360 degree view of the surrounding tropical landscape.
 A boardwalk connects the rooms to a central lounge and dining area.
 With so much to do every day, you will be spoiled for choice.
-Kayaking down river with or without an experienced local guide, explore the mangrove waterways that reach back into the jungle, team up with some locals and try your hand at fishing for your supper.
-Excursions can be arranged to Tatai Waterfall, Koh Kong on the border with Thailand, local markets in nearby villages or discover the customs, natural cures and beliefs of the Cambodians that have lived in the Cardamom mountains and its forests for generations.
-Or maybe it’s spoil-yourself time for a refreshing swim in the river or just lounge by the restaurant terasse and its amazing view for the sunset.
+Kayak down river with or without an experienced local guide, explore the mangrove waterways that reach back into the jungle or team up with some locals and try your hand at fishing.
+Excursions can be arranged to Tatai Waterfall, Koh Kong on the border with Thailand, local markets in nearby villages or other various cultural adventures.
+Or if you're feeling lazy, enjoy a refreshing swim in the river or just lounge by the restaurant terrace to admire the sunset.

 In the warm sapphire waters of the Gulf of Thailand, Cambodia’s islands nestle like dazzling natural jewels.
 Song Saa Private Island lies secluded in this magnificent seascape, just 35 minutes by boat from the port of Sihanoukville.
 Most of the islands remain undeveloped – deserted oases of virgin rainforests, tropical reefs and glistening white beaches.
 As a guest, you’ll be among a handful of lucky adventurers to experience this beautiful, untouched paradise.
 Walk among old-growth rainforest, watch dazzling reef fish swim under your villa or see rare hornbills land on your balcony.
 In this private intimate setting, you will lose yourself in the natural world.
 As Cambodia’s first luxury private island resort, we are committed to maintaining the natural assets that make this location so unique.
 If you are in search of a truly private tropical island experience, where you can forget the bustling world, few places rival Cambodia’s islands.